Toolkit for AI-Augmented Bio Research

 A tool stack becomes more promising when it improves a named workflow against a pre-existing baseline and remains reproducible after software, data, and personnel changes.
 Stronger evidence is an internal record of repeated projects where the chosen tools changed decisions, reduced failed handoffs, or improved assay yield under the same evaluation rules.

-Days 1-14: Pick the workload.
+Days 1–14: Pick the workload.
 One concrete project, one decision the AI should improve, one measurable baseline.
-“Improve our hit-to-lead pipeline” is not a workload; “for our last 50 hit compounds, rank which 10 to advance” is a workload.
+“Improve the hit-to-lead pipeline” is not a workload; “for the last 50 hit compounds, rank which 10 to advance” is a workload.
 The chapter is unusable until the workload is named.

-Days 15-30: Minimum-viable stack.
+Days 15–30: Minimum-viable stack.
 One tool per function, chosen from the inventory above.
 Run the workload end to end on a single example.
-The stack at this point usually looks like: ColabFold for structure, RDKit for chemistry, SCANPY for any single-cell, Nextflow for orchestration, Hugging Face for model retrieval, Jupyter for notebooks, an LLM for code assistance.
-Resist adding anything else.
+A minimum-viable stack can include ColabFold for structure, RDKit for chemistry, SCANPY for single-cell analysis, Nextflow for orchestration, Hugging Face for model retrieval, Jupyter for notebooks, and an LLM for code assistance.
+Additional tools need a named function.

-Days 31-60: Compare to baseline.
-Run the workload on 10-20 examples.
-Compare AI-augmented selection against your existing process.
-Record what changed: which calls were faster, which were better, which were worse, which failed.
-The output of this phase is an internal evaluation, not a press release.
+Days 31–60: Compare to baseline.
+Run enough representative examples to estimate the prespecified endpoint with useful uncertainty.
+Compare AI-augmented selection against the existing process.
+Record what changed, what failed, and the full denominator.
+The output is an internal evaluation, not a press release.

 Days 61–90: Decide and document.
 Three outcomes:

-• The stack is a partial win: identify the bottleneck (data, tool, integration, skills), and target the next 90 days at that bottleneck specifically.
+- The stack is a partial win: identify the bottleneck (data, tool, integration, skills), and target the next evaluation phase at that bottleneck.

 Anti-patterns to avoid:

-• The all-in-one platform.
-Buying an integrated suite before you have run one project end to end on free or low-commitment tools.
-The suite cannot help you avoid decisions you have not yet made.
+- The all-in-one platform.
+Buying an integrated suite before one project has run end to end on free or low-commitment tools.
+A suite does not remove decisions that the team has not yet defined.

-• The premature MLOps build.
-Building in-house infrastructure (model serving, monitoring, retraining) before you have a workload that justifies it.
-Use a managed service or a notebook first; build infrastructure when the workload demands it.
+- The premature MLOps build.
+Building in-house infrastructure (model serving, monitoring, retraining) before a workload justifies it.
+Managed services or notebooks can support the first bounded evaluation; dedicated infrastructure follows a demonstrated workload.